jiangwei909/urlparser2/README.md

 # url parser online

-Convert a URL to LLM-friendly input.
+URL Parser Online is a tool that converts URLs into inputs friendly to Large Language Models (LLMs).